kendottv/discordbot/README.md

 # Discord Bot README

 This is a multifunctional Discord bot developed using Python and the Discord.py framework, featuring various Cog modules for live notifications, games, leveling systems, voting, welcome messages, YouTube notifications, moderation, and more.
-It is designed to be developed in a Windows environment (based on your AMD R7 9700X, RTX 4070, and 32GB DDR5 specifications).
+It is designed to be developed in a Windows environment .
 Below are usage examples and instructions.

 ## Prerequisites
 - Python 3.8+